jclarktennis/jclarktennis.github.io/_posts/2019-08-23-Computer-Build.markdown

 more smoothly if I had watched a person or two complete a build on YouTube.

 After I got home from work, I googled "what order to build a PC."
-I quickly skimmed through several articles, hoping to get started quickly.
+I quickly skimmed through several articles, hoping to get started right away.
 One build suggested that I start by putting the PSU in first, since it's separate from everything else and it's relatively simple.
 That was good advice.
 It was satisfying to start with something easy, it went in there with no trouble, and